jamie-mh/AuthenticatorPro/README.md

 ## Features 🪄

-⚙️ **Compatibility:** Authenticator Pro is compatible with most providers and accounts.
+⚙️ **Compatibility:** Stratum is compatible with most providers and accounts.

 💾 **Backup / Restore:** Backup your authenticators with strong encryption.
 In case you lose your or change phone, you can always gain access to your accounts.
 Save to cloud storage or to your device.

-🌙 **Dark Mode:** Authenticator Pro has a beautiful material design inspired look in either light or dark themes.
+🌙 **Dark Mode:** Stratum has a beautiful material design inspired look in either light or dark themes.

 ⏺️ **Icons:** Find your authenticators easily with recognisable brand logos and icons next to each code.

 📂 **Categories:** Organise your authenticators into categories.

-🔒 **Offline with few permissions:** Authenticator Pro only requires a single permission and does not require Internet access to function.
+🔒 **Offline with few permissions:** Stratum only requires a single permission and does not require Internet access to function.

 🎨 **Customisation:** Set icons and rename.
 You can also arrange your authenticators in any order you like so you can find them easily.